Trump defends Kavanaugh at press conference, says 'there was nothing to investigate'

 "What does he mean by that?"
 Trump asked rhetorically before saying, "I wouldn't mind that at all."

-Earlier Wednesday, Trump expressed frustration with Senate Republicans for delaying a potential vote on Kavanaugh's nomination until Ford could testify.

-"I think the Senate, the Republicans, could not be nicer in the way they're handling this," Trump said as he arrived at the United Nations General Assembly in New York.
-"They could have pushed it through two and a half weeks ago, and you wouldn't be talking about it right now.
-Which is frankly what I would have preferred, but they didn't do that."

-Later Wednesday, Trump lashed out at attorney Michael Avenatti, who represents a woman who alleges that she witnessed Kavanaugh "engage in excessive drinking and inappropriate contact of a sexual nature with women in the early 1980s."
+Trump also slammed attorney Michael Avenatti, who represents a woman who alleges that she witnessed Kavanaugh "engage in excessive drinking and inappropriate contact of a sexual nature with women in the early 1980s", as a "con artist" and a "lowlife."

 Avenatti's client is the third woman to allege misconduct by Kavanaugh back in his school days.

-Trump tweeted that Avenatti "is a third rate lawyer who is good at making false accusations ...
-He is just looking for attention and doesn’t want people to look at his past record and relationships - a total low-life!"

-Avenatti also represents Stormy Daniels, an adult film actress who says she had sex with Trump years before Trump became president.
+He also represents Stormy Daniels, an adult film actress who says she had sex with Trump years before Trump became president.

+Trump concluded the press conference by calling Thursday's hearing "a very big moment for our country" and reiterating that Kavanaugh was entitled to the presumption of innocence.

+"This could go on forever," he said.
+"Somebody could come and say, '30 years ago, 25 years ago, 10 years ago, five years ago, he did a horrible thing to me.' ... and honestly, it's a very dangerous period in our country and it's being perpetrated by some very evil people ... because some of them know that this is just a game that they're playing."

 Fox News' John Roberts and The Associated Press contributed to this report.